Ian-Phelon/stronks/README.md

    - The notes section can be used to keep track of anything you want such as a list of ideas for re-naming flippy flap, or a reminder to purchase heavier bowling balls.

-   - Or, none of this matters, and you just want to keep a count for one exercise by hitting the Create Exercise button.
+   - Or, none of this matters, and you just want to keep a count for one exercise by hitting the create exercise button.

 ### 2. Keep track of your exercises.
-   - Count: rack 'em up.
+   - Count: Rack 'em up, pull out the mat,  .

-  ###### - Make a Circuit and add multiple exercises' counts at once.

 #### 3. Planned for the future
  - [ ] Increasing your count automatically adds your exercise to a calander.
-See how what exercises you did any day and how much.
+See what exercises you did any day and how many reps.
+When this feature is released, exercises you've kept track of before release will be included.
- - [ ] Stats to show what you're focused on most, and what may need some attention.